 It is wildly gratifying when an application you helped create provides a little bit of inspiration for a Saturday Night Live skit.
 Poking equal amounts of fun at the different multi-touch political news apps out there, including NBC’s Electoral Surface Applications, this skit had all of Vectorform in stitches.
 See the video below for some interesting political scenarios, including New Hampshire’s secession from the US.Vectorform – September 22, 2008

-Check out Chuck Todd as he shows off more features of the application we built for MSNBC featuring several new poll panels as scatterview items, and navigating to the Pennsylvania state map.
-Be sure to stay tuned to NBC and Chuck Todd on the TODAY Show throughout the election season for more reports on the Microsoft Surface.
+Check out Chuck Todd as he shows pharmacy in canada off more features of the application we built for MSNBC featuring several new poll panels as scatterview items, viagra 50 mg and navigating to the Pennsylvania state map.
+Be sure to stay tuned to NBC and Chuck Todd on the TODAY buy viagra Show throughout the election season for more reports on the Microsoft Surface.
 7:00 – 7:30 am (the country’s most-watched morning television program.)